 One of our favorite saints on the Hallow team is St. Teresa of Ávila.
 She said prayer is “nothing else than an intimate sharing between friends; it means taking time frequently to be alone with Him who we know loves us.”

-At Hallow, we’re inspired by this vision of prayer.
+At Hallow, this vision of prayer inspires us.
 But we also know that building a friendship with God – like all friendships – can be scary.
 It takes trust, accountability, forgiveness, humor, and patience.
 On top of that, talking about your relationship with Christ with others can be even more daunting.

 The Holy Spirit wants us to ask for help and to let Him work through us.
 Before and during any conversation, you can simply ask, “Come, Holy Spirit” and have faith that you are not alone.

 Ask others what they are struggling with in this season of life.